Every parent wants to bring up a respectful child. Where do children learn the characteristics of this quality? At home.

 But if you stay consistent with your parenting goals, do your best to model and encourage ideal behavior, and keep open communication with your child, you can hardly go wrong.
 And one day you'll realize you've given the world a respectful citizen capable of contributing great things.

-This is the ultimate achievement of a parent!
+This is the ultimate achievement for a parent!